alin23/alinpanaitiu.com/content/blog/journey-to-ddc-on-m1-macs.md

 Before I went to sleep, I wanted to test [Lunar](https://lunar.fyi) just to get an idea of what happens on M1.
 I launched it through Rosetta and the app window showed up as expected, every UI interaction worked normally but DDC was unresponsive.
 The monitor wasn’t being controlled in any way.
 I just hoped this was an easy fix and headed to bed.

 ## Workarounds
+So it turns out the I/O structure is very different on M1 (more similar to iPhones and iPads than to previous Macs).
+There's no `IOFramebuffer` that we can call `IOFBCopyI2CInterfaceForBus` on.
+There's now an `IOMobileFramebuffer` in its place that has no equivalent function for getting an I²C bus from it.

 After days of sifting through the I/O Registry trying to find a way to send I²C data to the monitor, I gave up and tried to find a workaround.

 I realised I couldn’t work without [Lunar](https://lunar.fyi) being functional.
+I went back to doing the ritual I had to do in the first days I got my monitor and had no idea about DDC:

+- Every evening I notice eye fatigue and a mild headache because the monitor is blinding me with its incredibly bright LED backlight *(might also be that I'm reaching the 10th hour of working but who counts)*
-Every evening the monitor was blinding me with its incredibly bright LED backlight, making me go through nested menus with an annoying joystick just to lower the brightness and contrast, and then have to do this all over again in the morning because I couldn’t see anything with the brightness I just set the night before.
+- Go through nested menus with an annoying joystick to lower the brightness and contrast
+- Repeat about 3-5 times until I get too tired to do any more work
+- Wake up in the morning
+- Make coffee
+- Get anxious about how much work there is to be done to meet the deadline
+- Try to get back to work but now I can't see a thing on the monitor because it has the brightness and contrast set to almost 0 from the night before
+- Go through the same annoying menus to increase the brightness and contrast
+- Repeat throughout the day

 ### Gamma Tables
 One specific comment was becoming prevalent among [Lunar](https://lunar.fyi) users: